TheMichaelHu/CS4300_MovieMinorities/README.md

 ## Data Scraping/Processing
 ### Transcripts
-Movie transcripts can be downloaded using (this script)[https://github.com/j2kun/imsdb_download_all_scripts].
+Movie transcripts can be downloaded using [this script](https://github.com/j2kun/imsdb_download_all_scripts).
 Running this script will produce a `scripts` directory.
 Copy the contents of this directory to `tools/data/scripts`.
 ```
 mv [path to imsdb script]/scripts [path to this repo]/tools/data/
 ```

 ### Movie Actors
 We use a dataset from Kaggle to get movie metadata.
-Download the two datasets from (this Kaggle comp)[https://www.kaggle.com/tmdb/tmdb-movie-metadata/data] and extract them to `tools/data`.
+Download the two datasets from [this Kaggle comp](https://www.kaggle.com/tmdb/tmdb-movie-metadata/data) and extract them to `tools/data`.
 There is a jupyter notebook to process this data: `tools/get_valid_actors.ipynb`.
 Run this notebook to get `tools/data/movies.csv` a subset of movie credits we have transcripts for, and `tools/data/actors.txt`, the actors in those movies.

 ### Actor Ethnicities